 Is Zinc Oxide Safe for Babies?

 Zinc oxide is an ingredient which is quite common in many commercial diaper rash ointments.
-But many parents may ask – ‘Is zinc oxide safe for my baby’?
-Let us learn below some pertinent facts about zinc oxide and how safe it really is for your baby.
+But many parents may ask, ‘Is zinc oxide safe for my baby?’
+You may not know, but zinc oxide is a popular ingredient in several other products as well, such as sunscreens, lotions, baby powders, and more.
+Since it is available in so many baby products, don’t you think that before you give this mineral a green light, you should know whether it is safe for your little munchkin?
+If you agree, then accompany us as we uncover some pertinent facts about zinc oxide and how safe it really is for your baby.

-Zinc oxide is a white mineral in the form of a powder which does not dissolve in water.
+Zinc oxide is a white mineral in the form of a powder which does not dissolve in water (5).
 It has excellent properties of making a protective barrier on your skin.
-For this reason, it is the active ingredient used in baby rash ointments and is also a key ingredient used to make sunscreens and other types of first-aid ointments.
+For this reason, it is the active ingredient used in baby rash ointments and is also a key ingredient used to make sunscreens and other types of first-aid ointments (1).

 Should You Use Zinc Oxide Products on Babies?

 People usually fear zinc oxide due to the perceived health risks of zinc oxide nanoparticles entering the bloodstream.
-But according to research, zinc oxide particles which are larger than 30nm are not absorbed by the body when used in lotions or creams.
-So when zinc oxide is used in medical preparations, it is quite safe, and doctors usually recommend it for treating diaper rashes in babies.
-Also, zinc oxide is usually mixed with other ingredients to create ointments which have anti-inflammatory and soothing properties, further protecting your baby’s delicate skin.
-But as with other over-the-counter medicines, make sure to use the ointment containing zinc oxide strictly as indicated.
+However, according to research, zinc oxide particles which are larger than 30nm are not absorbed by the body when used in lotions or creams.
+According to Harvard, when zinc oxide is used in medical preparations, it is quite safe for babies, and doctors usually recommend it for treating diaper rashes in babies (2).
+Also, zinc oxide is usually mixed with other ingredients to create ointments which have anti-inflammatory and soothing properties, further protecting your baby’s delicate skin (3).
+As with other over-the-counter medicines, make sure to use the ointment containing zinc oxide strictly as indicated.

 Uses of Zinc Oxide